insight-platform/Savant/README.md

 - Resulting video overlay displayed on a screen (per source);
 - MP4 file (per source);
 - image directory (per source);
+- Always-On RTSP Stream Sink.

 The framework uses an established protocol based on Apache Avro, both for sources and sinks.
 The sources and sinks talk to Savant through ZeroMQ sockets.

 ### Easy to Deploy

-The framework and adapters are delivered as a Docker image.
+The framework and the adapters are delivered as Docker images.
 To implement the pipeline, you take the base image, add AI models and a custom code with extra dependencies, then build the resulting image.
 Some pipelines which don't require additional dependencies can be implemented just by mapping directories with models and user functions into the docker image.

-As for now, we provide images for conventional PC architecture based on Intel or AMD CPU and discrete GPUs and for Jetson ARM-based devices.
+As for now, we provide images for x86 architecture and for Jetson hardware.

 ## What's Next